 Blue-green algae is a nickname for aquatic cyanobacteria, such as Microcystis, Anabaena, and Cylindrospermopsis.
 The Lilly Center currently focuses on the microcystin toxin, which can be produced by both Microcystis and Anabaena, among others.
 We sample 14 local lakes and gather water samples for testing in our own lab, including counting and identifying algae species.

 Below is a compilation of our cyanobacteria research to date.
-You can also view weekly microcystin data on this page.
+You can also view weekly microcystin data on this page during our summer sampling season, from June-August.

 These fundamental concepts establish the framework for cyanobacteria research.
 When we know what we’re protecting, we can better equip ourselves with the knowledge we need to make informed, strategic decisions for the future of our lakes.